Bradford J. Phelps

 Chief Logistics Officer

-Willie Carter brought 36 years of experience as a military logistics specialist to the Attorney General's Office when he came on board as Chief Logistics Officer in 2000.
+David Walker brought 20 years of experience as a private business owner to the Attorney General's Office when he came on board as Assistant Director of Logistics in 2007.